saarasat/mariokart-stats/documentation/User manual.md

 A place for adding new players (see 2.1.
 "Adding new players") Player handles can be updated or individual players can be deleted.
 Please note that deleting a player will delete all data relating to them.

+## 5. Changing account login-information

+Here you can change your accounts name, username or password.
+Or all of them as the same time.